 Please note: This material has been prepared for informational purposes only and is not a solicitation or an offer to buy any security or instrument or to participate in any trading or distribution strategy.
 The accuracy and completeness of this information is not guaranteed and is subject to change.
-It is based on current tax information and legislation as of January 2022.
-Since each investor's situation is unique, you need to review your specific investment objectives, time horizon, risk tolerance, and liquidity needs with your financial professional(s) before an appropriate investment or distribution strategy can be selected.
+It is based on current tax information and legislation as of January 2025.
+Since each investor's situation is unique, you need to review your specific investment objectives, time horizon, risk tolerance, and liquidity needs with your financial professional(s) before a suitable investment or distribution strategy can be selected.
 Also, since our firm does not provide tax or legal advice, investors need to consult with their own tax and legal advisors before taking any action that may have tax or legal consequences.

 Account(s) carried by First Clearing.
-First Clearing is a trade name used by Wells Fargo Clearing Services, LLC, Member SIPC.
+First Clearing is a trade name used by Wells Fargo Clearing Services, LLC, a registered broker-dealer and non-bank affiliate of Wells Fargo & Company.